-Tips for your meeting with the care provider
+Tips for your conversation with the healthcare provider

-- Write down your questions and leave room to note the answers.
+- Write down your questions and leave space to note the answers.
 Examples:

 - What are my treatment options?